 Application and Contact Information

-Please confirm your attendance before 5 pm on the Thursday immediately preceding the Sunday workday or apply under the Current Opportunities listing.
+Please confirm your attendance before 5 pm on the Thursday immediately preceding the Sunday workday and/or on the day before the Thursday workday, or apply under the Current Opportunities listing.
 To confirm attendance and to request more information, contact Ellen Hamingson at 415-464-5196 or by email.

 Visit the Habitat Restoration Volunteer Program page for more information.